stevenittileon/stevenittileon/README.md

 # 👋 Hi, I'm Steven!
-👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech<br/>
+👩🏻‍💻 Aspiring Software Engineer sharing my journey and learnings in Tech<br/>
 👩🏻‍🎓 Studying Data Science at the Indian Institute of Technology, Madras<br/>
 👩🏻‍🎓 Studying Computer Science at the Vellore Institute of Technology, Vellore<br/>
 💭 Currently learning about data analytics and machine learning!<br/>